-There are over 100 different varieties of viruses, bacteria, and helminthes in feces and urine.
-Most have no negative effect, but others will cause severe pain or dysentery, and a few can lead to death if left untreated.
+There are over 100 different varieties of viruses, bacteria, and helminthes in feces.
+Urine is sterile or almost sterile at time of elimination so urine will not be discussed in this section.
+Most bacteria have no negative effect, but others will cause severe pain or dysentery, and a few can lead to death if left untreated.
 Included in the dangerous pathogen category are Typhoid fever, Cholera, Hepatitis A, and a variety of worms (helminthes).
 In addition there are Rotavirus, Norwalk Agent virus, and numerous others that can cause respiratory distress.
 Other pathogens cause severe diarrhea.
 All come from feces that are untreated or have not been properly treated.
 Squatting on the ground to go to the bathroom outdoors is one of the main ways to spread disease-causing pathogens and helminthes

 Viruses cannot multiply outside of a host, but they can survive for several weeks, depending on temperature, while waiting for a new host.
 The lower the temperature, the longer the survival time for viruses while waiting for the host.
 There are five virus groups that are of particular interest because they originate in untreated feces.
 They are adenoviruses, enteroviruses, hepatitis A, reoviruses, and rotaviruses.
 Of these we will only address the two feces-related viruses which are major health concerns: hepatitis A and rotavirus.